 There are more than 35 ways to promote conferences and other events.
-But there is no need to try all of them at the same time, especially if you promote by yourself or in a team of two or three people.
+But there is no need to try all of them at the same time, especially if you will be promoting by yourself or in a team of two or three people.
 It is much more efficient to select 5-7 instruments and concentrate all your efforts, time, and budget on them.

-In MyOwnConference blog, we run a series of articles where we will talk in detail about various instruments for promotion.
+On the MyOwnConference blog, we run a series of articles where we discuss in detail about various instruments for promotion.
 We hope that this will help you get even better results.

 Today let’s focus on Facebook, as it contains a lot of potential participants of your events.

 So, how to start the event promotion on Facebook?

 You can create a Facebook page for any event (online or offline).

 The fact is, Facebook provides convenient tools for your webinar’s promotion.
 If you create a separate page for your event, all your participants and organizers will be able to invite their friends.
 When a user gets an invitation, they can view a page and specify if they are “Going” or are “Interested.”